curl/everything-curl/http/auth.md

 The Basic authentication method sends the user name and password in clear text over the network (base64 encoded) and should be avoided for HTTP transport.

-When asking to do a HTTP transfer using a single (specified or implied), authentication method, curl will insert the authentication header already in the first request on the wire.
+When asking to do an HTTP transfer using a single (specified or implied), authentication method, curl will insert the authentication header already in the first request on the wire.